water fasting: the benefits of a 5 days fast are real

 For all we know, it could all turn upside down in the next three years.

 And that’s what I’ve learned when doing these self-experiments in food and nutrition, or anything really: most of the information is just repeated, clickbait garbage.
-And even the best of it is still supported with science that was cherry picked to fit a narrative.
-You just have to simplify and trust yourself, and trust that you know what’s best for you and that you’ll figure it out on your own.
+And even the best of it is still supported with science that was cherry-picked to fit a narrative.

 So do you.